 Our Albuquerque Attorneys Help Victims of Trips, Slips and Falls

-Business and property owners have a duty to keep their premises in safe condition and to make reasonable inspections to discover potential hazards and conduct the necessary repairs which allows you to enter places without constant worry of an accident.
+Business and property owners have a duty to keep their premises in safe condition and to make reasonable inspections to discover potential hazards and conduct the necessary repairs.
+This duty — called premises liability — allows you to enter a supermarket, shopping mall, apartment complex, office building, movie theater, sports arena or public park without constant fear of sustaining a serious injury.

 To prevail on a premises liability claim, you must demonstrate that the property owners shared significant responsibility for the dangerous situation or that they failed to conduct a reasonable inspection that would have alerted them to the danger.
-Our dedicated and compassionate team of attorneys investigates the facts surrounding your injury to determine whether you have a valid claim for trips, slips and falls that occur because of:
+Our personal injury lawyers investigate the facts surrounding your injury to determine whether you have a valid claim for trips, slips and falls that occur because of:

 - Slippery liquid spilled on supermarket floor